-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-Home-Delivered Meals provides hot, nutritious meals that are served in the member's home.
+The home-delivered meal benefit provides hot, nutritious meals that are served in the member's home.
 Meals provided by contracted agencies are approved by a dietitian consultant who is either a registered dietitian licensed by the Texas State Board of Examiners of Dietitians or has a baccalaureate degree with major studies in food and nutrition, dietetics or food service management.

 7520 Provider Responsibilities